True and Fascinating Canadian History

 I. The RCMP Grave Website

-Several hundred RCMP lost their lives in the North West Rebellion (1885), in South Africa, in WWI & in WWII.
-Although many RCMP members are buried in foreign lands their graves have been found and photographed.
-Hundreds of other RCMP also lost their lives but their bodies were never recovered.
-Their names were found etched on war memorials which stand in cemeteries all over the world.
+Hundreds of RCMP members lost their lives during the North West Rebellion (1885), in South Africa, WWI, and WWII.
+Many are buried in foreign lands, though their graves have been located and photographed.
+Others whose remains were never recovered are memorialized on war monuments in cemeteries worldwide.

 II.
 The RCMP Grave Discovery Database